Our customers have been hired by:

-This isn’t just a great list of computer skills for your resume.
-It could also get you hired.
+This isn’t just a great list of computer skills for your resume—it's something that could get you hired.

 This guide will show you: